EsotericBao/AIAIAIAI/README.md

   - Generate audio responses via Google Cloud TTS.
 - **Customizable Personality**: Configurable chatbot prompt and response style.
 - **Document Integration**:
-  - PDF ingestion and embedding into ChromaDB for retrieval.
+  - PDF and **text file ingestion** and embedding into ChromaDB for retrieval.
+  - **Optimized OCR with PaddleOCR** for enhanced accuracy in scanned documents.
-  - Dynamic chunking of documents for improved query matching.
+  - **Dynamic chunking** of documents for improved query matching and retrieval performance.
+  - **Multiprocessing support** for faster processing of large documents.
+- **Interactive UI**:
+  - Streamlit-based front-end for user-friendly interaction.
+  - Real-time speech-to-text and chatbot response streaming.

 ---